Groups & Factions

 • Split from the SWP in 2013 in response to the SWP's institutionalised rape cover-up, where it formed as a much looser network.
 Now, most members and elected figures were never in the SWP.

-• Possibly the only British far-left group to have open democratic factions representing different politics and traditions, such as the Marxist Unity Caucus and the Revolution from Below Faction.
-The few remaining Cliffites do not have an open faction.
+• Possibly the only British far-left group other than Your Party to have open democratic factions representing different politics and traditions, such as the Marxist Unity Caucus and the Revolution from Below Faction.
+The few remaining Cliffite Trotskyists do not have an open faction.

 Counterfire